annabel-anh/plant-pal-api/README.md

 # Plant Pal API

-Plant Pal API is a backend service for managing plant-related information and user authentication.
+Plant Pal is a web app that helps users manage their house plants.
+The Plant Pal API is the backend service that powers this app.
+It handles plant data management, user authentication, and core features like care schedules.
+This is a work in progress.

 ## Table of Contents